 The bottom line.

-To ensure a smooth deployment of Salesforce CPQ, IT and SMEs should oversee the customisation of the rules and options for configuring.
+To ensure a smooth deployment of Salesforce CPQ, IT and SMEs should oversee the customization of the rules and options for configuring.
 Once deployed, CPQ should be implemented with plenty of training and support for the sales staff, who will learn to use CPQ for upselling and cross-selling.
 Implemented correctly, CPQ will help sales save time, increase quote accuracy, and land bigger deals.

 CPQ isn’t just a sales solution and CPQ isn’t “a back office solution,” but a means for the entire company to streamline bulky sales processes into lean, productive systems.
-Adding Salesforce CPQ to existing Salesforce services defines sales as a process and helps teams focus on maximising time and resources, making the sales process efficient and lean.
+Adding Salesforce CPQ to existing Salesforce services defines sales as a process and helps teams focus on maximizing time and resources, making the sales process efficient and lean.